mcansh/unsplash-new-tab/README.md

 # custom-unsplash-new-tab

-remade the unsplash new tab chrome extension.
+remade the unsplash new tab chrome extension. mostly to get experienced using fetch and api's.

-mostly made for a blog post on Learn.co

 uses the fetch api which is currently available in Chrome and Safari (10.1+)[only chrome and opera can use the extension]